-- > hard IP, which has to be specifically tailored for different manufacturing process technologies, as it contains analogue circuitry whose characteristics may change depending on the manufacturing process; and - > soft IP, which typically contains only digital circuitry and where computer-aided design tools can enable the IP to work with different manufacturing processes.
+- hard IP, which has to be specifically tailored for different manufacturing process technologies, as it contains analogue circuitry whose characteristics may change depending on the manufacturing process; and - soft IP, which typically contains only digital circuitry and where computer-aided design tools can enable the IP to work with different manufacturing processes.

-Contracts to license the Group's IP products specify the consideration to be paid by the customer, based on the specific resources that are readily available to them.
-IP products licensed and the amount of any non-recurring engineering (NRE) required.
+Contracts to license the Group's IP products specify the consideration to be paid by the customer, based on the specific IP products licensed and the amount of any non-recurring engineering (NRE) required.
 Invoicing is typically aligned with the achievement of project milestones.
 Support services are generally separately priced within the contract and are invoiced on an annual basis.